Jack Black Beard Lube Conditioning Shaving Cream

 Just so that everyone’s clear the Taylor of Old Bond Street Sandalwood Bowl is not actually a sandalwood bowl as many assume from the name.
 It’s a sandalwood scented cream in a plastic bowl.
 And that’s fine as long as you weren’t expecting something else.
 That said, to achieve optimal results with this cream you’ll want to use a straight edge or a double-edged safety razor.

 The results are what you’d expect from this high end High Street men’s grooming products company: an effortless clearing away of your facial hair and smooth, lightly scented skin in its wake.
 You’ll pony up a bit more for this product but you’ll enjoy a first class shave every time.
+Be sure to also check out our list of the best hair removal creams for more great items like this.

 Lasts all day